Kingston Flyer

 The Kingston Flyer is a vintage steam train in the South Island of New Zealand at the southern end of Lake Wakatipu.
 It used 14 km of preserved track that once formed a part of the Kingston Branch.
 Originally, Kingston Flyer was a passenger express train between Kingston, Gore, Invercargill, and less frequently, Dunedin.
 It was operated by the New Zealand Railways (NZR) from the 1890s to 1957.
-In 1971, NZR revitalised the service as a tourist venture, later leasing the locomotives and rolling stock in 1982 to a private company.
+In 1971, NZR revitalised the service as a tourist venture, later leasing the steam locomotives and rolling stock in 1982 to a private company.
 Since then, the Kingston Flyer has been through a number of owners, most recently being owned by the Kingston Flyer Ltd. A group of volunteers has restored the railway, rolling stock and locomotives to service.
-In July 2021 the Kingston Flyer received resource consent to operate, initially for tour groups.
+In July 2021, the Kingston Flyer received resource consent to operate, initially for tour groups.